Sequence-to-sequence Singing Voice Synthesis with Perceptual Entropy Loss: Experiments

 \subsection{Experiment Settings}

-We compare three network architectures in our experiments, including RNN, transformer, and conformer-based models, respectively.
+We compare three network architectures, including RNN, transformer, and conformer-based models, respectively.
 We conduct a series of comparison experiments to investigate the impact of the PE loss with different network architectures.
-All the models follow the framework, as shown in Fig.~\ref{fig:framework}, but with different types of encoders and decoders.
+All the models follow the same framework as shown in Fig.~\ref{fig:framework}, but with different types of encoders and decoders.
+The hyper-parameters in our experiments are selected based on the validation set.
 Detailed settings are as follows:

 \textbf{RNN}: we use four bidirectional LSTM modules to process the embedding of phone, position, beats, and pitch at each time frame.
 The hidden size of these LSTM modules is 256, and the layer number is three.
 In training with the PE loss, We set $\lambda$ defined in Eq. (\ref{eq: interpolation}) as 0.01 and use the Adam optimizer with a 0.001 learning rate.